bizarrefish/TestVisor/README.md

 ### TestVisorService
 This 'IS' TestVisor's programmer-facing frontend.
 Web, Command line or other user-facing frontends talk to this.

+### Storage
+TestVisor is backed by Redis.
+Here's where most of the code to deal with that is.

 ### VMAgent
 Executable server which runs the guest, providing a kind of combined FTP/SSH functionality over HTTP.